MicrosoftDocs/azure-docs/articles/active-directory/application-proxy-security-considerations.md

 Whenever the Application Proxy service updates the configuration settings, the following flow events take place:

 1. The connector connects to the configuration endpoint within the Application Proxy service by using its client certificate.
-2. After the client certificate has been validated, the Application Proxy service returns configuration data to the connector (for example, the connector group that the connector should be part of).
+2. After the client certificate is validated, the Application Proxy service returns configuration data to the connector (for example, the connector group that the connector should be part of).
 3. If the current certificate is more than 180 days old, the connector generates a new certificate request, which effectively updates the client certificate every 180 days.

 ### Accessing published applications